This fellowship supports students conducting research in physics to participate in the Undergraduate Research Center’s Summer Research Program.

 - Study award of $5200

-- Subsidized on-campus housing and meal plan based on financial need.
+- Subsidized on-campus housing and meal plans based on financial need.

 - Up to $400 in consumable materials (itemized budget due with application).